Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 Consider neutering the dog due to its aggressive behavior.

-The smaller the breed of the dog, the more aggressive it is because it is one of their defense mechanisms.
+The smaller the breed of the dog, the more aggressive it tends to be, as this is one of their defense mechanisms.

 Effective Conflict Resolution Strategies